-- Ensure that their players, coaches, medics and other club officials are aware of Scottish Rugby's Regulation SDR 21.1: Anti-Doping. - Ensure that players and club officials comply with the terms of the Regulation and any associated guidance. - Report any suspected breaches of the Regulation.
+- Ensure that their players, coaches, medics and other club officials are aware of Scottish Rugby's Regulation SDR 21.1 : Anti- Doping. - Ensure that players and club officials comply with the terms of the Regulation and any associated guidance. - Report any suspected breaches of the Regulation to Scottish Rugby.